eea/copernicus-insitu-db/docs/guide.rst

 in the order they were introduced.
 They can be rearanged to fit the user's need.
 The data displayed in each column is arranged in alphabetical order.
 The preview shows the user how the exported PDF/Excel file will look like.
-The pivot table can be exported in HTML, PDF or Excel format. (*Figure 16* and *Figure 17*) .
+The pivot table can be exported in HTML, PDF or Excel format. (*Figure 15* and *Figure 16*) .

 ..  figure:: screenshots/report_pivot1.png
     :width: 600px
     :align: center
     :target: _images/report_pivot1.png

-    *Figure 16.
-Report pivot - before dragging columns*
+    *Report pivot - before dragging columns*

 ..  figure:: screenshots/report_pivot2.png
     :width: 600px
     :align: center
     :target: _images/report_detail2.png

-    *Figure 17.
-Report pivot - after dragging columns*
+    *Report pivot - after dragging columns*

 -----
 Filtering data in Pivot
 -----
-The data in the table can also filtered by clicking on the arrow next to the column name (*Figure 18*).
+The data in the table can also filtered by clicking on the arrow next to the column name (*Figure 17*).

 ..  figure:: screenshots/report_pivot3.png
     :width: 600px
     :align: center
     :target: _images/report_detail3.png

-    *Figure 18.
-Report pivot - filter the data in the table*
+    *Report pivot - filter the data in the table*

 The aggregator functions available in the application are: